Concurrent Enrollment (CE) refers to college-credit bearing courses taught to high school students by college-approved

 APPLYING TO THE PROGRAM

 Contact your high school counselor for forms and dates.
-As part of the college experience,
+Request a copy of your high

-once the paperwork is verified by an AHC Admissions and Records representative, most
+the paperwork is complete and verified by an AHC Admissions and Records representative,

-student will register themselves, online, and should do so before the first date of
+most students will register themselves, online, and should do so before the first

 START: Student Testing, Advising, Retention and Transition

 AHC is committed to your success as a student; therefore, we have developed START

 to assist you.
 The START program includes an assessment of your basic skills in reading

 comprehension, sentence skills, and math; an orientation to the college; and advising

 by academic counselors regarding your course selection.